Avilir/ocp4_upi_baremetal/README.md

 Dustin's document describes what the playbook should be doing.
 This will take a long while, and may involve the reboot of the deployer host and download of RHCOS and openshift.
 When it finishes, you will have a deployer host that is set up to install masters and workers.
 We do not actually install the masters and workers in this playbook.

 To trigger the start of this process, use the installed **badfish.sh**.
-It applies commands to all masters (not workers yet).
+It applies commands to a list of hosts in a file.
 At present, it only supports the Dell 740xds in the Alias lab, but should work with most Dell machines.
 See Dustin's notes about supermicro alternative procedures.   **badfish.sh** depends on the **QUADS_TICKET** environment variable defined in **~/.bashrc**  - you can source it or logout and login again.

 ```
 badfish.sh masters.list -t director